swanchain/python-swan-sdk/README.md

 ['https://krfswstf2g.anlu.loveismoney.fun', 'https://l2s5o476wf.cp162.bmysec.xyz', 'https://e2uw19k9uq.cp5.node.study']
 ```

-It shows the this task has been deployed to 3 computing providers.
-If one of the app links is up, open it in the browser will show some simple information.
+It shows that this task has three applications.
+Open the URL in the web browser you will view the application's information if it is running correctly.

 ### Check information of an existing task